 It takes you more than 30 minutes to fall asleep.

-You wake up during the night and have trouble falling back to sleep.
+You wake up during the night and have trouble falling back asleep.

-You feel tired, moody, or worn out during the day.
+You feel fatigued, moody, or worn out during the day.

 Too little sleep causes problems at work, school, or other parts of your daily life.